-Isabela Island, Beautiful Island of Galapagos
+Isabela Island on of the most Beautiful Islands of Galapagos

 Isabela island is a seahorse shaped island and is the largest of all the islands, measuring 120 km longer and greater in size than all of the other islands combined.
 The island was originally named Albemarle Island for the Duke of Albemarle.
 There are 5 volcanoes on the island that still produce volcanic activity.